 - Mahatma Gandhi is sent to prison in India for civil disobedience.
 His campaign for ahimsa (nonviolence) inspired movements for civil justice throughout the world.

 - Louie Armstrong joins "King" Oliver's band; temperance leaders declare jazz to be "moral decadence".
+The Eskimo Pie is invented.

 Our Salem Chamber of Commerce dates back to 1884 when the Salem Board of Trade was established.
 The Illehee Club and the Commercial Club, meeting on the second floor of the Burke Building, made up the first "chamber" organization in 1913.
 In the post-war prosperity of the 1922 the three organizations were incorporated, taking the name “chamber of commerce” because of their association with the Chamber of Commerce of the United States.
 The Chamber has been dedicated to the promotion of Salem and the community: working with the federal government bring a new post office to Salem, to create Silver Falls State Park, and to relieve flooding through a Willamette Valley Project.
 The Chamber began the Long-Range Planning Commission in the 1940s to collaborate with government entities on zoning, transportation, taxation and education.
 Each year, a Leadership Group holds monthly meetings in various parts of Salem that acquaint these active citizens in both the assets and the concerns of the municipal organizations.
 The Chamber has made Salem's cultural heritage an important part of its wide ranging community support.
 One aspect of this Chamber contribution is their collection of more than a thousand historical photographs now online in the Oregon Historical Photograph Collection of the Salem Public Library.
 The SHINE feature you are now viewing uses many of these photographs to illustrate the story of Salem.